 This enables the medical and pharmaceutical scientists to screen variable molecular characteristics for optimum and consistent performances, a requirement becoming increasingly important for excipients, and gives opportunities for quality-by-design developments, customized specifications and greater differentiation of the final formulations.

 The microbiological quality of KiOmedine-CsU® is also excellent.
 A 1-year stability study shows that endotoxin, yeast and molds, and viable aerobic count levels remain very low with levels below 10EU/g, 10cfu/g and 100cfu/g, respectively.

 KiOmedine-CsU®, the world’s first ultra-pure GMP chitosan of non-animal origin, sets a new benchmark in strategic medical and pharmaceutical areas.
-The availability of this biopolymer with unique features is triggering new developments of chitosan-based pharmaceutical and medical device applications beyond topical and haemostatic use.
-It makes it easier to bring a product on the market thanks to a 100% animal-free process and outstanding consistent characteristics.
+The availability of this biopolymer with unique features is triggering new developments of chitosan-based pharmaceutical and medical device applications beyond topical and hemostatic use.
+It makes it easier to bring a product to the market thanks to a 100% animal-free process and outstanding consistent characteristics.
 With the broader features of this new ultra-pure chitosan in hand, innovative drug delivery, cell therapy, pharmaceutical and medical device companies should be keener to take a closer look at the performances of chitosan-based systems.
-KiOmedine® undeniably injects the right solution for safe innovations and better developments into the medical and pharmaceutical business.
+KiOmedine® undeniably injects the right solution for safety innovations and better developments in the medical and pharmaceutical business.

 - Eatmon C, Loxley A. Chitosan: sources, chemistry, properties and pharmaceutical uses.
 Drug Deliv Technol.
 2008; 19-18.